 The farm community includes some incredibly talented photographers and videographers, who share their photos and videos with us.
 Many thanks to Eddie Becker, Helina Chen, Tyler Grigsby, Kirstin Voss and many others who have contributed their work.
-Watch the videos and view photos from the farm.
+Watch the videos and view photos from the farm on our Instagram and Flickr pages.

 Veronica Johnson, a reporter with ABC’s news program Good Morning Washington, visited Three Part Harmony Farm and Alison from Why Hunger, to learn more about the farm and Why Hunger’s mission to “end hunger and poverty by connecting people to nutritious, affordable food and by supporting grassroots solutions that inspire self-reliance and community empowerment.”
 Watch the video here.